Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample1_DetectEntireSeriesAnomaly.md

 ```

 ## Detect anomalies of the entire series
-Call the client's `DetectEntireSeries` method with the data and get the response.
+Call the client's `DetectUnivariateEntireSeries` method with the data and get the response.
 Iterate through the response's `isAnomaly` values and print any that are true.
 These values correspond to the index of anomalous data points, if any were found.

 ```C# Snippet:DetectEntireSeriesAnomaly
 //detect